 - Herding Cats: How to keep gatekeepers and unhelpful “helpers” happy from the start, and stop them from derailing the speechwriting process

-Vital Elements of a Vital Speech: Openings That Demand Attention and Closes That Demand Action
+DAY 2—Essential Elements of a Vital Speech: Openings That Demand Attention and Closes That Call for Action

 For a speech to connect with an audience and keep them engaged, the opening must make them want to hear more, and the closing must send them away inspired to take action.
 Professional speechwriters don’t guess at how to do that.